APACTestDrive/CloudNative_AppDev/102-CICDlab.md

 - Click **Save** to save the configuration

-- Let’s test the build job configuration by running a build now.
-Click **Build Now** to build
+- Click **Build Now** to test the build job configuration by running it

 - The build should complete without any error